 Cersei knows that she can’t name herself the Hand of the King.
 It is not a role played by women, but instead calls herself Tommens’ “guide.”
 She is aware of the desperateness of those that are eager to gain power and rank in their kingdom and that the position is very coveted.

 Uncle Kevan has been appointed the Master of war.
 But he is not one of the boot-licking council members, He is Cercei’s uncle with the exact upbringing of her father.
 Kevan lets Cersei know that he will not take up a post to be her puppet.
 He will return to Casterly Rock and attend to matters there.
 Cersei sits there with egg on her face because although her father is dead, this is another man she cannot have her way with.
 And frankly, there is nothing she can do about it.

 Brienne and Sansa

 Sansa’s dark locks do not fool Podrick, he recognizes at once that she has dyed her hair.
-Brienne is filled with a sense of purpose again and requests that Podrick get the horses ready.
-They only have one horse so it is more then likely that Podrick had to steal another horse.
+Brienne has filled with a sense of purpose again and requests that Podrick get the horses ready.
+They only have one horse so it is more than likely that Podrick had to steal another horse.